This section covers various techniques of context-aware code completion that allow you to speed up your coding process.

 Your file doesn't reside in a content root , so it doesn't get the required class definitions and resources needed for code completion.

-A file containing classes and functions that you want to appear in completion suggestions list is marked as a plain text file.
+A file containing classes and functions that you want to appear in the completion suggestion list is marked as a plain text file.

 External libraries that contain functions that you want to appear in the completion suggestions list are not added as dependencies or global libraries.